justeattakeaway/pie/.changeset/gorgeous-dingos-warn.md

 "@justeattakeaway/pie-icons-webc": minor
 ---

-[Added] - jsdoc @tagname comment to generated icon typescript classes
+[Added] - jsdoc @tagname comment to generated icon typescript classes and new defineCustomElement function to define the components